-Seeking and Avoiding Information in a Risky World Social Sciences and Humanities Research Council of Canada (SSHRC) Insight Research Grant (2017 - 2022)
+Seeking and Avoiding Information in a Risky World Social Sciences and Humanities Research Council of Canada (SSHRC) Insight Research Grant (2017 - 2024)

 Dr. Chun Wei Choo, University of Toronto (PI) [firstname.lastname@example.org]

-We live in a risk society, where advances of knowledge open up new realms of human activity but also create new types of societal level risks in areas such as climate change or chemicals in food and agriculture.
+We live in a risk society, where advances of knowledge open up new realms of human activity but also create new types of societal level risks in areas such as climate change, chemicals in food and agriculture, or organizational wrongdoing.
 When people feel threatened by major hazards, but are uncertain about what an effective response would be, we expect them to seek information in order to decide how they would deal with the risks.
 In reality, human information behaviour in risk situations is more complicated.
 People vary widely in the level of interest and effort they bring to acquiring information about societal risks: some would actively search and process information, while others would shun relevant information.
 Therein lies an information asymmetry of the modern risk society.
 On the one hand, we are steadily acquiring knowledge about the causes and consequences of major hazards and are making that information available to the public.
 On the other hand, many in the general population do not seem to seek or engage with this information — to develop the balanced, well-informed understanding that is needed to make choices that would alter behaviors or commitments.

 We see information seeking as a critical component of risk decision making.
 We suggest that the kind of information seeking people undertake would determine how stable or volatile their attitudes are about a risk, and how they would act or not act based on their perception of the risk.
-At the same time, research has found that information avoiding is a common response when people are in risky situations where information about the risk may increase their level of anxiety or distress.
+At the same time, research has found that avoiding or ignoring information is a common response when people are in risky situations where information about the risk may increase their level of anxiety or distress.
 People seem to avoid risk-related information as a way of managing uncertainty and its stressful effects.
 For societal level risks that require both individual and collective action by a knowledgeable, committed public, whether and how people seek risk information becomes pressing questions.
 A fuller understanding of risk information behaviour is a necessary step towards fostering well-informed public understanding and engagement with the risks posed by major hazards, and it would also enable policy makers to tailor messages and design channels that would better support risk information seeking by the public.